 ErrorCondition

-to code your cash register software.
+to code your POS app.
 TherefusalReason

 andMessage